dfop02/manga-reader/README.md

 If you prefer a more complete test, please feel free to download the project and any manga you prefer, just follow the basic instructions bellow:
 Download any manga and add on manga folder, get the default name of image, they all need be the same only diff by page number: 1.filename.jpg, 2.filename.jps, etc.
-Then on main.js, edit line 7 with the total pages and 9 with the correct filename, open window.html on navegator and test it!
+Then on main.js, edit line 7 with the total pages, 9 with the correct filename and 10 with source, open window.html on navegator and test it!

 ### Why?